 - The Behaviour Education Program (Check in- Check out) (Crone, Horner & Hawken, 2004).
 This evidence-based Tier 2 support builds on the school-wide expectations by providing students with frequent feedback and reinforcement from their teacher/s, a respected facilitator, and the student's parents for demonstrating appropriate behaviour and academic engagement.
-The goal is to move the student to self-management. - Social Skills Clubs/Groups This type of intervention involves directly teaching social skills to enhance a student's ability to interact with peers and adults.
+The goal is to move the student to self-management. - The Check and Connect Mentoring Program (Christenson et al, 2012).
+The core of Check and Connect is a trusting, relationship between the student and a caring, trained teacher mentor.
+This mentor both advocates for and challenges the student and partners with the family, school, and community to keep education salient for the student. - Social Skills Clubs/Groups This type of intervention involves directly teaching social skills to enhance a student's ability to interact with peers and adults.
 Whilst social skill instruction may be part of the work done in universal supports this type of targeted support occurs in smaller groups with students who require additional practice and feedback on their behaviour.
 A teacher or guidance counsellor facilitates this type of group.